On Atomic Registers and Randomized Consensus in M&M Systems: Atomic SWMR register implementation in general m m systems

 \begin{claim} At time $t_r^s$ in $E_3$ the shared registers that can be read by processes in $P'$ have their initial values. \end{claim}

-\begin{proof}[Proof of Claim~\ref{E3}] Suppose, for contradiction, that at time $t_r^s$ in $E_3$, some shared register $R$ that can be read by a process $p'$ in $P'$ does not have its initial value.
+\begin{proof} Suppose, for contradiction, that at time $t_r^s$ in $E_3$, some shared register $R$ that can be read by a process $p'$ in $P'$ does not have its initial value.
 By construction, $E_3$ is identical to $E_1$ until time $t_r^s$, and so only processes in $P$ take steps before time $t_r^s$ in $E_3$.
 Thus, register $R$ was written by some process $p$ in $P$ by time $t_r^s$ in $E_3$.
 Since $R$ is readable by $p' \in P'$ and is written by $p \in P$, $R$ is shared by~both~$p$~and~$p'$.
-Thus, there must be a set $S_i$ in $L$ that contains both $p$ and $p'$ --- a contradiction to (2). \end{proof}
+Thus, there must be a set $S_i$ in $L$ that contains both $p$ and $p'$ --- a contradiction to (**). \end{proof}

+We now return to the proof of Claim \ref{lb-contra}.
 By Claim~\ref{E3}, the shared registers readable by processes in $P'$ have the same value (namely, their initial value) in $C_3^0$ as in $C_2^0$.
 So, $C_3^0$ also satisfies property~(iii).
 Property~(iv) is vacuously true for $i=0$.

 For the induction step, for each $i$ such that $1\le i\le\ell$, we consider separately the cases of $s^i$ being a step to send a message, receive a message, write a shared register, and read a shared register.
 In each case, it is easy to verify that, assuming (inductively) that $C_3^{i-1}$ has properties (i)--(iv), step $s^i$ is applicable to $C_3^{i-1}$, and the resulting configuration $C_3^i$ has properties (i)--(iv).